Lecture Notes in Cosmology: Stochastic cosmological perturbations and power spectrum

 \section{Stochastic cosmological perturbations and power spectrum}

 First of all, what do cosmological perturbations have to do with statistics?
-After all, we have derived differential equations describing the evolutions of the perturbative variables and, provided that we are able to solve them, we should determine such variables exactly with no room for randomness.
+After all, we have derived differential equations describing the evolutions of the perturbative variables, and, provided that we are able to solve them, we should determine such variables exactly, with no room for randomness.

-Consider the following point: the set of differential equations that we have found are ODE which only describe the time evolution of the perturbative variables, with their spatial (or scale) dependences to be provided as initial conditions.
-For example, focus on the CDM density contrast $\delta_{\rm c}(\eta,\textbf{x})$, for which the evolution equations Eqs.~\eqref{deltaequationCDM} and \eqref{VequationCDM} are the simplest:
+This is true, but consider the following point: the differential equations that we have built are ordinary differential equations that describe only the time evolution of the perturbative variables, whereas their spatial (or scale $\mathbf{k}$) dependencies must be provided by the initial conditions.